How much does a music license cost for a business?

 The United States operates under a fragmented PRO system.
 A business that plays diverse popular music from the PRO repertoires needs separate licenses from ASCAP, BMI and SESAC, with the option to add GMR for full coverage.

-ASCAP General License: from approximately $402 per year [1]
+ASCAP General License: from the low hundreds of dollars per year [1]

-ASCAP, a non-profit member-owned organisation, sets its General License minimum at around $402 per year for a small business.
+ASCAP, a non-profit member-owned organisation, sets a General License minimum that for a small business starts in the low hundreds of dollars per year.
 The rate scales with occupancy, square footage, and music usage.
 Venues that host live music, charge cover fees, or maintain audio-visual systems pay materially more.
 ASCAP enforcement agents actively visit commercial premises and pursue litigation against unlicensed venues.
 Current rates: ascap.com

-SESAC, the only for-profit PRO among the three main organisations, sets a higher minimum than ASCAP or BMI.
-The minimum annual fee for a General license sits around $580.
+SESAC, the only for-profit PRO among the three main organisations, does not publish a public rate card: fees are agreed directly and generally sit above the ASCAP and BMI minimums, historically in the mid hundreds of dollars per year for a small venue.
 SESAC's catalogue is smaller in volume but contains a high concentration of popular hits.
 Current rates: sesac.com

 GMR and master recording rights